Reclaim Your Real Magic by Using this Advanced Psychological Method

 Each time, I raised these figures high above me.
 Their character, capabilities, attributes, and achievements were so far beyond what was possible for me that I could only be in awe of them.

 Each time, I was shocked, then confused, then rageful.
 I didn’t understand what was happening.
+The disillusionment was difficult.
+I felt betrayed.
+Tricked.
+Hoodwinked.
+But that’s because, at the time, I didn’t understand how psychological projection works.

 Psychologists call this cognitive dissonance.
 The mind doesn’t like this ambiguity and confusion.

-And so, when we don’t know how to bring these positive qualities back into us, our mind is left with only one option: project it out onto another.
+When we don’t know how to bring these positive qualities back into us, our mind is left with only one option: project it out onto another.

-Owning these qualities is an awesome responsibility.
+Owning these positive qualities is an awesome responsibility.

 Psychologists consider projection to be a “defense mechanism.”
 We do it to keep us safe and in the known.
 Reclaiming our projections—good and bad—is unknown and therefore, it feels unsafe.